 2019 Domaine de La Bonne Tonne ‘Côte du Py’ Morgon Beaujolais

 This rich and juicy Gamay checks all of our boxes.
-Its fruit-forward and thirst-quenching, yet structured enough to stand up to a variety of foods.
-New World wine lovers looking for a riper expression of the variety, this one’s for you.
+It’s fruit-forward and thirst-quenching, yet structured enough to stand up to a variety of foods.

 Domaine de la Bonne Tonne has been in the Grillet family for seven generations.